ozlembadoglu/nobel_prizes/README.md

 - [Include some specific findings from your analysis, e.g., which country has the most Nobel Prizes, trends in categories, or gender representation.]

+## Conclusion

+This analysis provides a comprehensive overview of the Nobel Prize dataset, revealing trends and patterns in the awarding of Nobel Prizes over the years.
+The interactive visualizations allow for deeper exploration and insights into the data.